by G. Connor Salter

 Nightmare Alley gave Gresham an important place in the second wave of hardboiled (or noir) novelists, post-WWII writers like Jim Thompson and David Goodis.
 Yet he’s a curious outlier in the second wave, which may explain why he’s under-researched.

-Most of these writers faltered in the hardcover market and survived through paperback originals—cheap crime novels with suggestive covers.
-Nightmare Alley was a hardcover bestseller, which meant Gresham didn’t join the paperback originals market when Fawcett started their Gold Medal imprint in 1950.
-Unfortunately, his sales struggled after Nightmare Alley.
+As Ed Gorman explores in The Big Book of Noir, this wave of writers often faltered in the hardcover market and survived through paperback originals—cheap crime novels with suggestive covers.
+Nightmare Alley was a hardcover bestseller, putting Gresham above the paperback originals market that accelerated a few years later when Fawcett started their Gold Medal imprint.
 Highbrow success gave him fame but also meant he never joined the business pipeline that sustained his contemporaries.

 3. He had surprising friends